How To Become A #1 Best Seller As A First Time Self-Published Author

 **I want to mention this is NOT a sponsored post.
 Just my review on the #1 Best Seller Blueprint.**

 So what was included?
 I received a 44 page step by step guide to help a self-publishing author become a #1 Best Seller on Amazon.
 Inside, 6 main topics were touched upon.

 Besides the Best Seller Blueprint, I also received a bonus checklist(a timeline for when to accomplish the six blueprint steps).
-Along with checklist, came a free publishing roadmap to help first time authors write their eBook.
-Last, a downloadable excel sheet, when your launch day was inserted, helped narrowed down specific days to start project.
+Along with the checklist, came a free publishing roadmap to help first time authors write their eBook.
+Last, a downloadable excel sheet, when your launch day was inserted, helped narrowed down specific days to start the project.
 All for $27!

 Like the other multitudes of articles I dove right into reading the blueprint.
 I instantly printed the checklist and started to get to work.

-Then ,10 months later, I published Princess Gabriella and the Never-Ending Kiss.
-I already gave away the hype in the first paragraph but through this course I was able to hit #1 Best Seller.
-Below I have listed some pros and cons
+Then, 10 months later, I published Princess Gabriella and the Never-Ending Kiss.
+I already gave away the hype in the first paragraph, but through this course I was able to hit #1 Best Seller.
+Below I have listed some pros and cons.

 Pros of 17000 Day's Best Seller Blue Print